rwbl/ccu-device-viewer/README.md

 The table has columns for the XML attributes: device type, device ise_id, datapoint value, datapoint ise_id.
 The column headings are Device_Type, Device_Value, Datapoint_Value, Datapoint_ID.

-For the systemvariables the concept is the same, i.e. http://ccu3-webui/addon/sysvarlist.cgi.
+For the systemvariables the concept is the same, i.e. get data using XML-API HTTP request http://ccu3-webui/addon/sysvarlist.cgi.
-The data is parsed and added to the B4XTable name, value, ise_id with table columns Name, Value, ID
+The returned XML tree is parsed and data, name, value, ise_id is added to the B4XTable columns Name, Value, ID

 ### Source Code
 The archive **ccudeviceviewer.zip** contains the [B4J](https://www.b4x.com/b4j.html) source code.